 The Battle of the Cerna River took place in 1916.
 Oct 17–Nov 1916.

-Who won the Battle of the Cerna River?
+What was the outcome of the Battle of the Cerna River?

 The Romania / Serbia were victorious against the Germany / Bulgaria.